codewithnaveenrapelli/AEM_Notes/14_Sling_Model.md

     - SlingHttpServletRequest

-        - If you need access to information specific to the HTTP request, such as request parameters, headers, or session data, then using SlingHttpServletRequest as an adaptable is more suitable.
+        - If you need access to information specific to the HTTP request, such as request parameters, headers, or session data, then using SlingHttpServletRequest as an adaptable and additional objects like WCM-specific objects (currentPage, currentDesign, etc.).

 - adapter
     - The adapters attribute specifies the interface(s) or class(es) that this model will be adapted to.